10 REASONS TO DECLUTTER YOUR HOME

 When you get used to living with less clutter and learning to be intentional and mindful about what you let into your home, then you’ll probably find that you’ll spend less on stuff that you don’t really need or want.
 You’ll begin to find other ways to make yourself happy instead of a trip to the shops.
 Your bank balance will thank you for it too!
 Check out this post on how to shop with intention if you love shopping but hate clutter.

 9. Encourages gratitude

 Being grateful for what you have and focusing on what’s important to you and your family is so important but easily forgotten in today’s consumerist world.
 When we’re used to having lots of stuff then we often don’t fully appreciate what we already have.
-The same is true for both us adults and for kids when they have so many toys they don’t know what to play with first.
-Click this link to read more about how your kids can benefit from actually having less toys.
+The same is true for both us adults and for kids when they have so many toys they don’t know what to play with first!
+Try this Gratitude Challenge to explore and journal your thoughts on gratitude.

 10. More time and energy for other things

 A decluttered home is not the end goal.
 Although it’s lovely to have an uncluttered, organised, family-friendly, welcoming home (i.e. a decluttered home), it’s WHAT this decluttered home will give you that’s the real magic.
 You’ll have time, space, energy, freedom and possibly more money.
 Just think what all this could mean for you and your family?
 It’s a question of defining your priorities and finding the balance between looking after your stuff and looking outward to creating your best life.